Integrate bots

 • The bots message should be mapped to the parts array.

-• The chat correlation information mapped to the chatId field from either the user id or meta data as discussed above.
+• The chat correlation information mapped to the chatId field from either the user ID or meta data as discussed above.

 • Ensure you set isAutomatedSend to true for bot sends to ensure that they do not skew your response analytics for your human team.